mozilla/open-innovation-curriculum/design-thinking/content.md

 Based on the interview, ask people to step into the next activity, by documenting the 'needs' and 'insights' they've heard from their partner.
 (3 minutes)

-Next: Based on those needs and insights ask everone to create a Problem statement for their partnership.
+Next: Based on those needs and insights ask everyone to create a Problem statement for their partnership.
 Problem statements should start with “How might we...”.

 An example might be "How might we improve the experience and duration of our daily commute by leaving at a different time?"